-4. RESULTS
+4.- Results

 To distinguish the photothermal contribution from the background temperature changes, the heating pump was frequency-modulated.
 The wavelength control of the source was driven with a periodic (50 mHz), sinusoidal signal, yielding a variation of the laser central wavelength of up to 7 pm from the P9 line of the acetylene spectrum.
 This produced a periodic heating at the modulation frequency which can be analysed by means of the Fourier transform in time applied to the local temperature data registered over 30 minutes.
-The result is shown in Fig 2(a), which shows the spectral content present in the heating map normalized for each point z.
-For each point, we observe the modulation frequency and some of its first harmonics (the origin is taken from the heating pump input).
-The figure shows the expectable exponential decay of the response due to absorption, which must be taken into account in order to transform the temperature map into gas presence.
-To make this decay clear, the intensity of the map at the modulation frequency has been taken apart and shown in Fig. 2(b).
-An exponential fit with the expected pump power loss (~1.2 dB/m) is superimposed, showing good agreement.
-Nevertheless, it is visible that significant departures from the expected tendency appear.
+The result is displayed in Fig 3(a), showing the spectral content present in the heating map normalized for each point z.
+For each point (being z = 0 the pump input), we observe the driving frequency and some of its first harmonics.
+The figure shows the expectable exponential decay of the response due to absorption, which must be considered in order to transform the temperature map into a gas density one.
+To make this decay clear, the intensity at the driving frequency has been taken apart and shown in Fig. 3(b).
+An exponential fit with the expected pump loss (~1.2 dB/m) is superimposed, showing good agreement.
+Nevertheless, significant departures from the expected tend appear.
 These are believed to arise due to the fiber inhomogeneities caused in the fabrication.

-Figure 2. a) Normalized Fourier transform of the temperature evolution over time for each fibre position. b) Curve extracted from 2(a) at the modulation frequency, exhibiting the expected exponential behavior.
+Fig. 3: a) Normalized Fourier transform of the temperature evolution over time for each z. b) Slice from 3(a), exhibiting the expected exponential behavior at the driving 50 mHz.

-Different pump powers were used to test the temporal response of the system when the heating source was set on resonance and suddenly detuned (-40 pm).
-The resulting transient temperature curves are shown in Fig. 3(a).
-The average of the segments delimited by vertical lines was used to quantify the drop between steady states in order to perform a calibration of the heating due to gas absorption versus pump power.
-The corresponding plot, together with its linear fit, is shown in Fig. 3(b).
+The time-response of the system at the detuning of the pump from resonance was tested for different powers.
+The resulting transient curves are shown in Fig. 4(a).
+The average of the segments delimited by vertical lines was used to quantify the drop between steady states and to perform a calibration of the heating due to gas absorption versus pump power.
+The corresponding plot and its linear fit are shown in Fig. 4(b).
 As expected, the photothermal heating evolves linearly with the pump power.
-Further amplification of the pump laser should allow reaching the saturation of the absorption and quantifying the sensitivity limits.
+Further pump amplification should allow reaching the saturated absorption and quantifying the sensitivity limits.

-Figure 3. a) Temperature transient states due to the pump going off-resonance for diverse optical heating powers (increasing from bluish to reddish). b) Corresponding temperature drops versus optical heating powers and their linear fit.
+Fig. 4: a) Temperature transient states due to the pump going off-resonance for diverse optical heating powers (increasing from bluish to reddish). b) Corresponding temperature drops versus optical heating powers and their linear fit.